shubhomoydas/ad_examples/README.md

   - [Reducing activity sequences to i.i.d](ActivitySequences.md#activity-modeling) -- This illustrates an approach that is becoming increasingly popular as a starting-point for anomaly detection on activity sequences and transfer learning.

 There are multiple datasets (synthetic/real) supported.
 Change the code to work with whichever dataset or algorithm is desired.
-Most of the demos will output pdf plots under the 'python/temp' folder when executed.
+Most of the demos will output pdf plots under the 'temp' folder when executed.

 **AUC** is the most common metric used to report anomaly detection performance.
-See [here](python/dnn/autoencoder.py) for a complete example with standard datasets.
+See [here](ad_examples/dnn/autoencoder.py) for a complete example with standard datasets.

 To execute the code:

-1. **Run code from 'python' folder**.
+1. **Run code from the checkout folder**.
 The outputs will be generated under 'temp' folder.
 The `pythonw` command is used on OSX with python 2.7, but `python` should be used with Python 3.6 on OSX, or on Linux.

-2. To avoid import errors, make sure that `PYTHONPATH` is configured correctly to include the current dir: `.:/usr/local/lib/python`
+2. To avoid import errors, make sure that `PYTHONPATH` is configured correctly to include the ad_examples source dir: `.:/usr/local/lib/python`

 3. *The run commands are at the top of the python source code files.*

-4. Check the log file in `python/temp` folder.
+4. Check the log file in `temp` folder.
 Usually it will be named <demo_code>.log.
-Timeseries demos will output logs under the `python/temp/timeseries` folder.
+Timeseries demos will output logs under the `timeseries` folder.

 Active Anomaly Discovery (AAD)